 Dental Hygiene (BS)

-- Type of Degree: Associate of Science (AS), Bachelor of Science (BS)
+- Type of Degree: Bachelor of Science (BS)

 - Location: Williston Campus

 - Credit Requirements: 120

 Our hands-on program provides students with the clinical skills and knowledge required to earn a dental hygiene license and enter clinical practice.
 The first three years of coursework are completed on campus, after which students earn an associate of science degree.
 While on campus, students make full use of our state-of-the-art dental hygiene lab.
 The final year of the program is completed online; after successful completion of the fourth year, students earn a bachelor of science degree.

 Because students enrolled in the program may be exposed to blood-borne pathogens, we provide students with a thorough understanding of infectious diseases, the mechanism of disease transmission, the OSHA blood-borne pathogen standards, and CDC guidelines for infection control.